MorgunAndrey/maindecoder/README.md

 With this example, I want to show Google developers and get an idea of organizing decoding of large video files and working with cloud storage.

-In detail, what would the program work I will describe tomorrow May 11, 2021
+Here's what you need to run the program.

 1. On the server Centos 7 you need to install: